dabeaz/curio/docs/devel.rst

 are going to be lonely without a few events and condition variables to keep them company.
 All these things will live together in a messy apartment along with a pet queue.
 It will be chaos.
-However, it all sounds a bit better if put in an internet-connected coffee pot and call the apartment a coworking space.
+However, it all sounds a bit better if you put in an internet-connected coffee pot and call the apartment a coworking space.
 But, I digress.

 But wait a minute, Curio already provides all of these wonderful things.